zensolution/SummerProgramming/course_1.md

     **Quiz:**

         Use Math library to print the maximum value of 5.4^3 and 3.5^4

     **Reference:**

         More Math library.
 Plear check this link. [&#8594;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)

+        Find the method that can generate a rand integer?

 1. String
     ````
     var name = "John Doe";